exxcellent/echo3-todomvc/README.md

 Echo3 Java-based (server-side) implementation of http://todomvc.com

-Run `mvn jetty:run` in the top-level folder containing `pom.xml`.
+Quickstart: Run `mvn jetty:run` in the top-level folder containing `pom.xml`.
 The required dependencies should be fetched by Maven.

-IntelliJ IDEA can use `pom.xml` as project.
+Developing: IntelliJ IDEA can import the project as Maven Project.